Jovana667/React-Portfolio/README.md

 # React-Portfolio

 ## Description
 A modern, responsive portfolio website built with React and Vite, showcasing my web development projects and professional experience.
-The site features a clean, intuitive interface with sections for About Me, Portfolio, Contact, and Resume.
+The site features a clean interface with sections for About Me, Portfolio, Contact, and Resume.

 ## Table of Contents
 - [Features](#features)